tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 3_Building Supervised Learning Models/Readme.md

 - Rommy is using support vector regression (SVR) to predict housing prices.
 He adjusts the epsilon (ε) value and notices that more data points are falling outside the shaded prediction band.
 What does this change in epsilon represent?<br/>
 It changes the width of the margin around the predicted curve.

 - Jammy is adjusting the epsilon (ɛ) parameter while tuning the support vector regression (SVR) model to predict housing prices.
-What aspect of the model is Jammy controlling by changing the "ɛ"?
+What aspect of the model is Jammy controlling by changing the "ɛ"? <br/>
-The maximum allowed error for points within the margin
+The maximum allowed error for points within the margin <br/>
+(Epsilon defines the margin around the prediction, treating points within it as acceptable deviations.)

 - Mark increases the epsilon (ε) value while tuning a support vector regression (SVR) model on noisy temperature data.
 As a result, fewer data points are marked as errors.
 Why does this happen? <br/>
 A larger epsilon creates a wider margin where small errors are ignored.